 The Late Cold War Heats Up

 These days, Ronald Reagan is celebrated across the political spectrum for being a nuclear abolitionist who engaged with the Soviets and helped pull the world back from the brink of apocalypse.
 There is some truth to this story.
 Reagan did express, both publicly and in private, a personal opposition to nuclear weapons.
 But that famous line of his — “a nuclear war cannot be won and must never be fought” — was uttered in response to enormous public pressure that built up against the arms race during his first term.
-As documented in an excellent dissertation by historian William M. Knoblauch, this line was part of a multifaceted public relations push by the administration to rebrand Reagan as a measured and peaceful leader.
+As documented in an excellent dissertation (and now book) by historian William M. Knoblauch, this line was part of a multifaceted public relations push by the administration to rebrand Reagan as a measured and peaceful leader.

 And why was this rebrand necessary?
 Because people were terrified of him — and the many nuclear hawks he appointed to positions of power.
 Members of his administration, and occasionally Reagan himself, talked openly about fighting and winning a nuclear war.
 Journalist Robert Scheer, who was then covering nuclear weapons issues for the LA Times, wrote an entire book about it, with one of the most notorious statements giving the volume its provocative title.
 It’s well known that Reagan took a dim view of federal spending, but there was a major exception to this rule: he repeatedly raised the defense budget and particularly prioritized nuclear weapons.
 Reagan’s spending on nuclear weapons research, development, testing, and production represented a 39% increase over the previous eight years.